 It’s important to note that not all startups are eligible for funding.
 Typically, investments in the millions are made in startups that have demonstrated substantial growth in revenue or daily active users, have established margins, or have a clear and defined path to strong monetization.
-To be considered, your company’s growth metrics should be on an upward trajectory.
+To be considered, your startup growth metrics should be on an upward trajectory.
 If your startup meets these criteria, you may have a chance to secure funding.

 BEFORE THE PITCH

 Have the important discussions before you start scheduling meetings.

 Securing a growth round often eliminates many exit options, including acqui-hires and the possibility of a high-value exit that could provide financial stability for your family for generations.
 Ask yourself if you’re truly prepared to pursue a large outcome or to give up.